meerk40t/svgelements/README.md

 A large goal of this project is to provide a more robust modifications of Path objects including matrix transformations.
 This is done by three major shifts from `svg.path`s methods.

 * Points are not stored as complex numbers.
-These are stored as Point objects, which have backwards compatability with complex numbers, without the data actually being backed by a `complex`.
+These are stored as Point objects, which have backwards compatibility with complex numbers, without the data actually being backed by a `complex`.
 * A matrix is added which conforms to the SVGMatrix Element.
 The matrix contains valid versions of all the affline transformations elements required by the SVG Spec.
 * The `Arc` object is fundamentally backed by a different point-based parameterization.